How some trans people are preparing for life under Trump

 Lambda Legal co-sponsored three pop-up passport application drives in Dallas, Houston and East Point, Georgia, partnering with local advocacy groups.

-Jackson attended the one in East Point, which was co-sponsored by advocacy group Solutions Not Punishment Collaborative, or SNaP Co.
+Jackson attended the one in East Point, just south of Atlanta, which was co-sponsored by advocacy group Solutions Not Punishment Collaborative, or SNaP Co.
 Its partner group, Trans(forming), which works on behalf of transgender and gender-nonconforming people of color, spearheaded the "Passport Project."
 The initiative helped 42 people fill out applications and covered the cost of 33 passports totaling $4,455.

 About half of those who attended went to the passport office as a group, turning an otherwise mundane exercise in bureaucracy into a joyous occasion, Jackson said.
-For him, it marked a rare instance of the US government validating his right to self-determination, he said.
+It marked a rare instance of the US government acknowledging his right to self-determination, he said.

 "It's just not something that happens to a lot of poor black trans people," he said.